About Dr. Haica Rosenfeld

 Which Professional Organizations are you a member of?

-I am a professional member of the American Psychological Association (APA), the Florida Psychological Association (FPA), and have served as the Fundraising Committee Chair and Vice-president of the International Association of Eating Disorder Professionals (IAEDP) Miami Chapter.
-I am currently part of the Certification Committee for IAEDP International.
+I am a professional member of the American Psychological Association (APA) and the Florida Psychological Association (FPA).
+I have also served as Fundraising Committee Chair and Vice President of the IAEDP Miami Chapter, and as a member of the Certification Committee for IAEDP International.